-Dyscalculia and Driving : The issues Faced
+Dyscalculia and driving: The issues faced

-Driving is the skill that although looks so common, is actually very complicated.
-There is a lot of thought process that goes into the brain while driving, which is hardly ever noticed owing to the several years of our experience with driving.
+Driving is a skill that although looks so common, is actually very complicated.
+There are a lot of thought processes that go into the brain while driving, which is hardly ever noticed owing to the several years of our experience with driving.
 Note that our brain is not designed to handle too many tasks at once.

-The Frontal lobe that triggers warning signals.
+The Frontal lobe triggers warning signals.
 The Parietal lobe acts as your gauge on how hard you hit the brakes, or how far you steer during an emergency.
-The Occipital lobe gives the visual responses and is responsible for your navigational analysis while driving.
+The Occipital lobe gives visual responses and is responsible for your navigational analysis while driving.
 Lastly, the Temporal lobe gives you alertness based on what you hear.

 I mean, you don’t want to miss the turn to the flyover otherwise you will be putting another 20km on the road.
-Driving is already a huge task for a dyscalculic (mostly but not every) to handle, interpreting sign boards just add another layer to their burden.
+Driving is already a huge task for a dyscalculic (mostly but not everyone) to handle, interpreting signboards just adds another layer to their burden.
 They may have a hard time reading numbers on boards properly.
-In a city like chandigarh, where area is divided in numeral sectors, a person with dyscalculia may get lost in oblivion.
+In a city like Chandigarh, where the area is divided into numeral sectors, a person with dyscalculia may get lost in oblivion.

 How to manage it?

 Do mention your learning disability to the driving instructor.
 Opt for a specialist driving program for your training.
-Look for driving instructors that specifically caters to your needs.
-Once, you get a good hold of it, then practice practice and practice.
+Look for driving instructors that specifically cater to your needs.
+Once, you get a good hold of it, then practice, practice, and practice.
 There is no specific solution for driving with dyscalculia.
-It all depends upon how you’ll be able make driving as comfortable as possible.
+It all depends upon how you’ll be able to make driving as comfortable as possible.
 We compiled a list of options you can have, to counter your issues while driving.

-Google Maps Voice Feature: if you use google maps for navigation, it is highly recommended to use the voice feature to tell you directions in real time.
+if you use Google Maps for navigation, it is highly recommended to use the voice feature to tell you directions in real-time.
 By default, the voice function is already on in the application.
 If not, then follow the below steps to do it :

-- Open google maps on your smartphone.
+- Open Google Maps on your smartphone.

-- Tap the menu icon at top-left corner of the screen.
+- Tap the menu icon at the top-left corner of the screen.
 A side navigation bar will appear.

-- Choose ‘Settings’ from side navigation bar.
+- Choose ‘Settings’ from the side navigation bar.

 - Tap on the ‘Navigation Settings’ near the middle menu.